 The best way to experience the magic of the Monterey Bay is by exploring the blue waters of the Monterey Bay National Marine Sanctuary.
 From tides pools and coastal wetlands to kelp forests and a deep submarine canyon, the Monterey Bay National Marine Sanctuary – the largest protected ocean area in the continental United States - offers endless options to get above, in, under and near the water.

 Gray whales and humpbacks and orcas, oh my!
 The Monterey Submarine Canyon, the ocean's answer to the Grand Canyon, provides a perfect habitat for many whale species, allowing them to come close to shore to feed.
 Whale watching is a year-round activity and along the Monterey coast whales can sometimes be seen offshore with the naked eye.
 Springtime is prime whale watching season due to the “upwelling” that occurs.
 Winds from the north force the deep cold water in the bay to “well” to the surface.
 This cold water is nutrient-rich and makes the entire ocean ecosystem bloom.
 From the itty bitty plankton all the way up the food chain to the largest animal on earth - the great blue whale.
 Experience that magic for yourself on a whale watching charter.
-Outfitters such Princess Monterey Whale Watching and Discovery Whale Watching offer multiple trips daily.
+Whale watching outfitters offer multiple trips daily.

 Deep Sea Fishing